 baile | tref | town |

-The significant differences in vocabulary between Welsh and Irish is due to these languages belonging to different groups among the Celtic languages (Brythonic vs Goidelic).
+The significant differences in vocabulary between Welsh and Irish are due to these languages belonging to different groups among the Celtic languages (Brythonic vs Goidelic).
 Languages within the same group tend to have more vocabulary similarities.

 For instance, « cariad », the Welsh word for “love”, is very different from the corresponding Irish word, « grá ».
 But the word « cariad » is similar to the Breton verb « karout » which means “to love” (Welsh and Breton are both in the Brythonic group of Celtic languages).